NBKelly/2022_AdventOfCode/README.md

 | Day 06  | Still heading down, we see some lanternfish.
 We attempt to model their growth rate.
 | Day 07  | On the way down, a whale attacks.
 Fortunately, a swarm of crabs (in their own crab submersibles) is ready to assist.
 We need to compute the optimal way to align the crabmarines so they can blow the floor out of the ocean, and let us into an underwater cave system.
 Any by most optimal, Eric means we have to make sure they save on fuel - "crabs" are notorius cheapskates (what did Eric mean by this?)
 | Day 08  | We made in into the cave (at the cheapest price possible for the crabs), by the width of a hair.
 We know there's an exit somewhere deeper, but the seven-segment displays in our submarine are faulty.
 Time to debug them!
+| Day 09  | The caves are actually alva tubes, and are filling with smoke.
+We need to model the smoke to find a safe way through.

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of the solutions happens to be.
 If I use the letter N, it's line count (unless otherwise noted).